Jonas1015/chacc-api/README.md

 - `DependencyManager`: Main class for dependency resolution and caching
 - Helper functions: `calculate_module_hash()`, `load_dependency_cache()`, etc.

-**Documentation:** See `src/dependency_manager_readme.md` for complete API documentation and usage examples.
+**Documentation:** See `src/package/README.md` for complete API documentation and usage examples.

 **Architecture:** The dependency manager is designed with clean separation of concerns, making it suitable for extraction into a separate package if needed for other projects.

-This modular architecture allows AdCore API to provide enterprise-grade features while maintaining clean separation of concerns and reusability.
+This modular architecture allows ChaCC API to provide enterprise-grade features while maintaining clean separation of concerns and reusability.